coreos/docs/os/cluster-architectures.md

 [Managed Linux][coreos-managed] customers can also specify a [CoreUpdate][core-update] group ID to use a different channel and control updates separately from the central machines.

-Here's an example cloud-config for a worker:
+Here's an example CL Config for a worker:

 ```container-linux-config
 etcd: